elkasmiadnane/Firestore_additems_dynamically/README.md

 # Firestore_additems_proportionally

-android java
+Being able to read all documents from our database and show them responively to the user as they are added in the database contantly.

+DON'T FORGET TO SET YOUR DATABASE SECURUTY (Firestore rules in our case) !!!!!!!!!!

-This if a project that contains two activities:
+This is a project that contains two activities:

  - One to list items that we already have in our firestore.
  - The second will show content of that item in a new activity called Result.java